Corio

 Educational outcomes in Corio fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 10.0%, significantly lower than Victoria's average of 33.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 6.9%, followed by postgraduate qualifications (2.2%) and graduate diplomas (0.9%).
-Vocational credentials are prominent, with 35.5% of residents aged 15+ holding them – advanced diplomas at 8.3% and certificates at 27.2%.
+Vocational credentials are prevalent, with 35.5% of residents aged 15+ holding them, including advanced diplomas (8.3%) and certificates (27.2%).
+Educational participation is high at 32.7%, with 11.5% in secondary education, 10.2% in primary education, and 3.1% pursuing tertiary education.

-Educational participation is high, with 32.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.7% of residents currently enrolled in formal education.
 This includes 11.5% in secondary education, 10.2% in primary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education